EdoardoLaGreca/synchead/README.md

 # synchead
-Sync C source files with their headers
+Sync C header files with their source

 This program is meant to synchronize the header file with its implementation.
-All the function declarations in the header file are overridden.
-The name must include the file name ending (e.g. `asdasd.c` is ok while `asdasd` is not).
-The header file must have the same name but with ending with `.h`.
+All the function declarations in the header file may be overridden.
+The name must include the file name ending (e.g. `asdasd.h` is ok while `asdasd` is not).
+The source file must have the same name but with ending with `.c`.

 ## Usage

 ```
 synchead [OPTIONS]...
 NAME
 ```

+Where:
+ - NAME is the header file name

 ## Options